dodo5522/home-automation/README.md

 # Home automation

-Source code repository for home automation with Raspberry Pi, Arduino, etc.
+This repository is for my home automation by using Raspberry Pi and Arduino.
+The automated gardening is working now.
+Another function does not work yet.

 # System design

+* Gardening
-Written on [Qiita site](http://qiita.com/) in Japanese.
+    * Written on [Qiita site](http://qiita.com/dodo5522/items/63d1efee3f70b3d5f2f6) in Japanese.

+# Directory structure

+* documents
+    * Overview, Schematics, etc.
+* nodes
+    * C/C++ source code working on Arduino.
+    * All node will have Arduino and XBee.
+* server
+    * Python source code working on Raspberry Pi.
+    * Raspberry Pi will work as server to gather the all information sent by all node.